-Our SEN Information Report – which is part of Durham County Council’s Local Offer – provides details about how we support children and young people with Special Educational Needs in our school.
+Our SEN Information Report – which is part of Durham County Council’s Local Offer – provides details about how we support children and young people with Special Educational Needs and/or disabilities in our school.

-At West Rainton Primary School, we recognise that all pupils are entitled to a quality of provision that will enable them to achieve their potential.
+At West Rainton Primary School, we recognise, and are passionate in ensuring, that all pupils are entitled to a quality of provision, that will enable them to achieve their potential.
 We believe in positive intervention, removing barriers to learning, raising expectations and levels of achievement and working in partnership with other agencies in order to provide a positive educational experience for all our pupils, including those with a special educational need or disability.
 All pupils deserve this level of ambition, and it is part of the ‘thread that runs through the cloth’ of West Rainton Primary School.

-Our dedication to this is proven through our retained ‘Inclusion Quality Mark- Centre of Excellence’ award from November 2020, as well as our most recent Ofsted (November 2017) report which states that ‘Disadvantaged pupils and pupils who have special educational needs (SEN) and/or disabilities make good progress as a result of effective teaching, regular support and monitoring.’
+Our dedication to this is proven through our second accolade, ‘Inclusion Quality Mark – Centre of Excellence’ award from November 2020, as well as our most recent Ofsted (November 2017) report which states that ‘Disadvantaged pupils and pupils who have special educational needs (SEN) and/or disabilities make good progress as a result of effective teaching, regular support and monitoring.’

 During the recent school closures due to COVID-19, provision for pupils with an EHCP was offered within school, to ensure that these pupils and parents received the support that they need, to access home learning at home, and access their home learning in the childcare provision in school.

-Our school recognises that there are particular groups of pupils whose circumstances require additional consideration by those who work with them to support their SEN.
+Our school recognises that there are particular groups of pupils whose circumstances require additional consideration by those who work with them, to support their SEN. We actively support pupils who need a ‘second chance’ and we firmly believe that ‘one size does not fit all’, and it is part of our ethos that we do what we can to ensure that we make appropriate provision for our pupils.

 At West Rainton Primary School we have appointed a ‘Designated Teacher for Looked after Children’ who works closely with the SENDCO, to ensure that all teachers in school understand the implications for those children who are looked after and have SEN or/and disabilities.